MarcusArdenstedt/data_modeling_Marcus_Ericsson_DE24/exercises/exercise_2/ex_0.md

 B: If price increase or decrease over time, solution A would not work, because historical orders would end up with wrong price.

-C: Add price list entity that would keep track of hitorical prices.
+C: Add price list entity that would keep track of historical prices.

-d)

-Added price attribute in product table and added in price_today, date in Order_Detil.
+Added price attribute in product table and added in price_today, date in Order_Detail table.

 ***Result***